spadma3/duck/catkin_ws/src/25-devel-saviors/obst_avoid/README.md

 ### Yellow message is not printed

-The first step to find out why the Yellow message is not printed after having pressed executed Step3 for several times is to check whether any node of anti_instagram is running at all.
+The first step to find out why the Yellow message is not printed after having executed Step3 for several times is to check whether any node of anti_instagram is running at all.
 Do this by executing the following commands in a new terminal on your laptop:

 ```
 laptop $ source set_ros_master.sh robot_name